The eldest of four children, I was born in Spartanburg, SC in 1974.

 As an undergraduate at Furman University, I pursued the arts & humanities through a self-designed interdisciplinary degree.
 Whether painting or drawing, or studying poetry and public speaking, I was fascinated with communicating: plumbing expressive possibilities; finding connections and forging them.
 Graduating in 1996, my wrestling with direction led me toward a seminary program where I further explored word and image and their interplay.
 While formative, I eventually decided to leave these studies, longing to pick up charcoal and paint brush again.

 Having seen his frescoes in Charlotte a few years earlier, I found North Carolina master artist Benjamin F. Long, IV, in Asheville, NC.
 Joining his atelier in 2002, I began my studies within this master-apprentice model.
 Captivated by his command of various media, I found myself challenged and nourished.
-Primarily drawn to portraiture, I taught for two years at the school and grew immensely through the process.
-While in Asheville, I joined colleagues and faculty in exhibiting locally and regionally through the Fine Arts League of the Carolinas.
-Having the added opportunities to show works at 16 Patton in Asheville, as well as the Crossnore Gallery in Linville, NC, I began to find interested patrons and collectors, from Asheville to Miami and beyond.
+Primarily drawn to portraiture, I taught for two years at the school and joined colleagues and faculty in exhibiting locally and regionally through the Fine Arts League of the Carolinas.

 Finishing my studies in 2008, I returned to Spartanburg.
-Weathering the recession and winding my way through many life changes, I am now a married man, wiser and more grounded.
-My wife Hallie is a lovely companion, as well as a talented painter and illustrator.
-Partnered in the visual arts, close to family and caring communities, we are excited to explore both travel and opportunities to serve others with our gifts.
+Winding my way through many life changes, I am now married to Hallie Gillett Bertling (halthegal.art), a talented painter and illustrator.
+Partnered in the visual arts, we look to explore the world through our travels and artistic ventures.
 And Greenville is where we quietly make our home, working with our hands.